 A car warranty has plenty of dimensions and nuances to it, so it’s pretty subjective in that sense.

-What is covered under a car warranty and what is not?
+What is covered and what is not?

 What Can Void A Car Warranty?

-Ever notice how some people make drastic changes to their car by modifying the car tyres, rim lights, adding on car spoilers.
+Ever notice how some people make drastic changes to their car by modifying the car tyres, rim lights, adding on car spoilers?
 It has been an ongoing trend for decades that people would actually go all the way out and spend thousands just to make the car flashier.
-Some owners even make dramatic suspension modifications using extreme lift or lower kits ultimately compromising the vehicle platform.
+Some owners even make dramatic suspension modifications using extreme lift or lower kits, ultimately compromising the vehicle platform.

 The most important thing that keeps your car running, apart from a healthy car engine, is the proper fluid pumped into your car.
 Different cars have different specifications for the car fluids – some require petrol while some require diesel instead.
-Understanding your car’s fluid requirement is crucial because if you use the wrong fluid for your car, you may find yourself in a car breakdown situation.
+Understanding your car’s fluid requirement is crucial because if you use the wrong fluid for your car, you may find yourself in a breakdown situation.

-For instance, if your car specifies using petrol and you happen to fill your tank with diesel instead, the first thing that you will notice is that you won’t be able to start your car engine.
+For instance, if your carmaker specifies petrol and you happen to fill your tank with diesel instead, the first thing that you will notice is that you won’t be able to start your car.
 Now try to imagine the ordeal that you will have to go through just to get the wrong fluid out of your car.
 Terrifying isn’t it?
 The worst part – if the failure of the car engine is caused by the improper use of car fluid, your carmaker or authorised dealer has the legal rights to just void your car warranty entirely.

 3. Car Mishandling

-There are so many ways for people to mishandle a car – from racing or competition of any type to off-roading.
-Generally, anything apart from a normal operation of the car can be considered as misuse.
+There are so many ways for people to mishandle a car – from racing of any type to off-roading.
+Generally, anything apart from normal operation of the car can be considered as misuse.
 The reason behind this is that you can’t possibly drive a sedan car on steep cliffs that are meant for proper four-wheel-drive cars or SUVs in general.

-Even when you have a car designed to go off-road or for racing purposes, there is still a potential risk to void your car warranty.
-This is because when you drive a non four-wheel-drive car in challenging conditions, the chance that all the struts are excessively worn out due to the washboard roads are higher.
+Even when you have a car designed to go off-road or for racing purposes, there is still a potential risk of voiding your car warranty.
+This is because when you drive a non four-wheel-drive car in challenging conditions, the chances that all the struts are excessively worn out due to the washboard roads are higher.

 While the above serves as just some examples, car owners should always read all the fine print on their car warranties to thoroughly understand its coverage.
-This is to avoid any later disputes when you go for your next service.
-That said, if you feel that you have been unfairly treated for your car warranty claims, always make sure to seek advice from your carmakers or go to another authorised car dealer altogether.
-Prior to doing so, always keep in mind and refrain yourself from doing anything that could void your car warranty.
-That means no drastic modifications, no improper use of fluids, avoid misusing your car and many other relevant things.
+This is to avoid any subsequent disputes when you go for your next service.
+That said, if you feel that you have been unfairly treated for your car warranty claims, always make sure to seek advice from your carmaker or go to another authorised car dealer altogether.

+Download our app today and experience its convenience.
+We are also happy to provide our professional advice if you ever encounter some car warranty issues.
 Stay tuned for more updates on our car maintenance service and don’t miss out!